 SA Associates fractional CFO explaining budget vs forecast distinction to a growing Guelph area manufacturing business

-When to Bring in Senior Financial Support for Budgeting and Forecasting
+When to Bring in Senior Financial Support for Budget vs Forecast

 Building a budget is one thing.
 Building one that is realistic, connected to the actual drivers of your business, and used consistently as a management tool is another.
 The same is true of forecasting.
 A spreadsheet that gets updated once a quarter because nobody has the time or expertise to maintain it is not a forecast; it’s a document.